camoverride/emotion-detector/README.md

 ## Tests

 Test model functions that are called by the Flask server.
-These make calls to web API's to ensure they're still up:
+These make calls to web API's to ensure they're still up.
+Run the model server before trying this, and make sure the version numbers are correct:

 `python -m unittest tests/face_utils_tests.py`